rabbitmq/rabbitmq-delayed-message-exchange/README.md

 milliseconds a delay time for the message.
 The message will be delivered to the respective queues after `x-delay` milliseconds.

+## Intended Use Cases

+This plugin was designed for delaying message publishing for a number of seconds, minutes, or hours.
+A day or two most.

+It is **not a longer term scheduling solution**.
+If you need to delay publishing by days, weeks, months, or years, consider using a data store suitable for long-term storage, and an external scheduling tool of some kind.

 ## Supported RabbitMQ Versions

-The most recent release of this plugin targets RabbitMQ 3.10.x.
+The most recent release of this plugin targets RabbitMQ 3.11.x.
-Series earlier than 3.9.x are [out of support](https://www.rabbitmq.com/versions.html).

 ## Supported Erlang/OTP Versions